 Depending on the mobile device cloud you use, configure the operation:

-On the Parameters tab, select the mobile device and a tested application for which you want to open a testing session.
+Select the mobile device and a tested application for which you want to open a testing session:

 In the Application drop-down list box, select a mobile application for which you want to open a testing session.
 The application file must be either stored in the BitBar Files Library or added to the Tested Applications of the current TestComplete project.
 In the latter case, click Upload to BitBar to upload the application file to the BitBar Files Library and then select it in the list.